|Area of Study||Type of Course||Level of Study|

 |Academic and Teaching Team||Professor Peter Hudson, Director, Centre for Palliative Care AND Professor of Palliative Care Queens University Belfast, United Kingdom|

 Associate Professor Mark Boughey, Centre for Palliative Care and Director, Palliative Medicine St Vincent's (Melbourne)

 Ms Karen Quinn, Co-Ordinator Education & Project Officer for Victorian Palliative Care Nurse Practitioner Collaborative, Centre for Palliative Care

 Mr Chris Hall, Director, Australian Centre for Grief and Bereavement

 Dr Jenny Hynson, Consultant Paediatrician, Victorian Paediatric Palliative Care Program The Royal Children's Hospital

-Melissa Heywood, Liaison Nurse/Manager, Victorian Paediatric Palliative Care Program The Royal Children's Hospital (Melbourne)
+Melissa Heywood, Clinical Nurse Consultant, Victorian Paediatric Palliative Care Program The Royal Children's Hospital (Melbourne)

 Dr Di Clifton, Psychiatrist, Psycho-Oncologist, St Vincent's Melbourne